 Click here to open/or and download a PDF Architectural Application Packet, complete with application form and pertinent regulations, covenants and Architectural Committee information including Attachment A, B & C.

-If you have questions regarding the FFHA Architectural guidelines, please contact Architectural Committee Chair Will Evans by sending an email to using our Contact page.
+If you have questions regarding the FFHA Architectural guidelines, please contact Architectural Committee Chair Will Evans by sending an email using our Contact page and indicating your email is for the Architectural Chair.